Dribbble: A Treasure Trove of Visual Inspiration & Excellent Designers

 As a User: Find Beautiful Apps & Sites

-Above is a screenshot from designer Sebastiaan de With, showcasing a part of the new DoubleTwist Android music player interface.
+Above is a screenshot from designer DoubleTwist Android music player interface.
 Note the stylish toggle sliders and the custom typography.
 In the notes for the screenshot, Sebastian says they’re bundling a new font family with this release of DoubleTwist.
-I found this screenshot, and an entire album of DoubleTwist-related images, by simply searching Dribbble for “Android”.
+I found this screenshot, and an entire of DoubleTwist-related images, by simply searching Dribbble for “Android”., showcasing a part of the new

 This isn’t a very efficient way to search for apps, as many of the results will be of work in progress not yet on Google Play, or just icons.
 That said, those apps you do find tend to be beautiful, and aren’t apps you’d usually just stumble upon in Google Play (there’s no way to search Google Play or the App Store for “beautiful apps”).